 The best gluten-free oatmeal cookies you’ll ever have!
-They’re soft, thick, and chewy and nobody will know that they’re gluten-free.
+They’re soft, thick, and chewy and nobody will know that they’re gluten-free and dairy-free.
 Can also be made with whole wheat or all-purpose flour.
+With a vegan option.

 I’ve only ever called one recipe “the best ever” and it was these gluten-free brownies.
 I felt a bit ridiculous doing it, but the reviewers agreed with me that the title was justified and I think if you make these cookies, you’ll agree that they really are the perfect oatmeal raisin cookies. :)

 I’m working on a more nutritious grain-free oatmeal raisin cookie recipe, but until that happens, here’s my not-so-healthy gluten-free version!
 Update: I now have a recipe for paleo oatmeal cookies that people are loving!

 And I have a version that you don’t even need an oven for!
 These no-bake oatmeal cookies are seriously so, so good!